How to get a catering business license: Our step by step guide

 • Sales and marketing

-1. Get a business license
+4. Apply for a general business license

 These centers are designed to help new businesses get started and to help existing small businesses succeed.
 They offer a great deal of free information and assistance, and they can help you work through all the details of getting your catering operation off the ground.